rudnerbjoern/combodo-ansible-datamodel/README.md

 that modelize Ansible inventories and provides dedicated web services to get them.

-Together with the [Ansible playbooks for iTop](https://store.itophub.io/en_US/products/combodo-ansible-playbooks) package that provides you with playbooks that embed iTop web services, you'll be able to automate the creation of Ansible inventory files or ad-hoc lists of hosts for your playbooks.
+Together with the [Ansible playbooks for iTop](https://store.itophub.io/en_US/products/combodo-ansible-playbooks) package that provides you with playbooks which embed iTop web services, you'll be able to automate the creation of Ansible inventory files or ad-hoc lists of hosts for your playbooks.

 For more information about this module have a look at the